-Building Climate Resiliency Through Urban Plans and Designs (BCRUPD) is a capacity building project funded by the German government’s International Climate Initiative (IKI), and is being implemented by the United Nations Human Settlements Program (UN-Habitat) in partnership with the Department of Human Settlements and Urban Development (DHSUD) Climate Change Commission (CCC), Department of the Interior and Local Government (DILG), National Economic and Development Authority (NEDA), and League of Cities of the Philippines (LCP).
+Building Climate Resiliency Through Urban Plans and Designs (BCRUPD) is a capacity building project funded by the German government’s International Climate Initiative (IKI), and is being implemented by United Nations Human Settlements Program (UN-Habitat) in partnership with the Department of Human Settlements and Urban Development (DHSUD) Climate Change Commission (CCC), Department of the Interior and Local Government (DILG), National Economic and Development Authority (NEDA), and League of Cities of the Philippines (LCP).

 It aims to support the Philippine government in improving policies, regulations, and capacities to adapt to climate change through the promotion of climate-responsive sustainable urban development plans and designs.
 In support of existing national climate change frameworks and strategies, it aims to enhance national and subnational government representatives’ institutional capacities to guide and manage urban growth towards suitable areas and design the same incorporating resilience principles and practices.